intel/iot-js-api/api/board/README.md

 All properties are read-only.

-The `pin` property is the board specific name of a pin defined in the pin mapping of the board.
+The `pin` property is the board-specific name of a pin defined in the pin mapping of the board.

-The `address` property is the operating system specific representation for that pin, usually a number.
+The `address` property is the operating-system-specific representation for that pin, usually a number.

 <a name="pinmode">
 The `mode` property can take the following values: